 More likely to get involved with their community

-When whole communities of people are mentally and physically healthy, society functions better.
+When whole communities are mentally and physically healthy, society functions better.
 Take economics, for example.
 Healthy people are more excited about their work, show up to their jobs more often, and are more likely to take advantage of education and training opportunities.
 This can result in a more robust economy.

-Here are more ways public health is important:
+Take a look at more ways public health is important:

 Public health workers ensure all community members have equal access to necessities like food, shelter, transportation, and employment.